ryan-dd/ComposableGA/README.md

-# evolutionary-algorithms
+# Composable GA
-A C++ library for evolutionary algorithms.
-Genetic Algorithm and Particle swarm.
+A C++ library for genetic algorithm using the entity component system (ECS) to represent parameters.

+Assumes parameters are independent and that changing the value of one parameter will not invalidate another parameter (for now).